A Very, Common Blooper in Dental Medicaid Audits

 Bloopers are funny.
 Redundant errors are not.

-Posted on June 27, 2013, in Dentistry Services, DHHS, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 4A, Legal Analysis, Medicaid, Medicaid Audits, North Carolina, PCG, Post-Payment Reviews, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Dental, Dental medicaid policy, Dentist, DHHS, Division of Medical Assistance, DMA, DMA Clinical Policies, Health care provider, Medicaid, Medicaid Audits, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on June 27, 2013, in Dentistry Services, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 4A, Legal Analysis, Medicaid, Medicaid Audits, NC DHHS, North Carolina, Post-Payment Reviews, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Dental, Dental medicaid policy, Dentist, Division of Medical Assistance, DMA, DMA Clinical Policies, Health care provider, Medicaid, Medicaid Audits, NC DHHS, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.